dru1d-foofus/XeroxDecrypter/README.md

 # Xerox Decryptor

-Here's a little tool that extracts hardcoded encryption keys from the Xerox WorkCentre firmware using Binary Ninja's API
+Here's a little tool that extracts hardcoded encryption keys from the Xerox WorkCentre firmware using Binary Ninja's API.

+It will try and recursively find a binary in the firmware; this is probably not efficient and I cannot guarantee it will work all the time.
+Luckily the resources I used to write this up cover that entire process.

 I want to automatically decrypt encrypted strings, but it's time consuming